LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 ```

 ## ServiceWorker
-As of version 2.2.21 SpawnDev.BlazorJS.WebWorkers supports running Blazor WASM apps in ServiceWorkers.
-Your app can now register a class to run in the ServiceWorker to handle ServiceWorker events.
+SpawnDev.BlazorJS.WebWorkers supports running in a ServiceWorker.
+It is as simple as registering a class to run in the ServiceWorker to handle ServiceWorker events.

-#### wwwroot/service-worker.js
+#### wwwroot/index.html
-Delete or comment out any code in your service-worker.js and service-worker.published.js files.
-SpawnDev.BlazorJS.WebWorkers will load its Blazor loader instead (`spawndev.blazorjs.webworkers.js`)

-WARNING: Do not delete the service-worker.js or service-worker.published.js files if you are using the `<ServiceWorkerAssetsManifest>` tag in your project's .csproj file to create an assets manifest for a PWA, or an exception will be thrown when the project builds.
+Remove the serviceWorker registration from `index.html` (default for PWA Blazor WASM apps).
+SpawnDev.BlazorJS.WebWorkers will register the service worker on its own when called in the `Program.cs`.

+Delete below line (if found) in `index.html`:
+`<script>navigator.serviceWorker.register('service-worker.js');</script>`

 ### Program.cs
 A minimal Program.cs